Nationals Team

 Davontay Lewis is an experienced Athletic Coach and Behavioral Specialist with a passion for empowering communities through service, wellness, and storytelling.
 A former collegiate athlete, he brings strong leadership, discipline, and creativity to every endeavor.
 Davontay works in youth development and mental health advocacy, reflecting his belief in holistic growth and joy-centered engagement.
 Beyond his professional expertise, he is committed to creating spaces where people feel seen, supported, and inspired to thrive.

-Howard University Chapter Team
+The Howard University Chapter

 President